habi/acinar-analysis-manuscript/manuscript.md

 In 3D-visualizations the particles were predominately detected in the proximal half of the acini [@doi:10.1021/acsnano.8b07524].

 Based on the above-mentioned knowledge and the data of this study, we propose the following.
-In very small acini as the smallest ones, we observed at postnatal day 4 acinar flows are mainly characterized by radial streamlines [@doi:10.1115/1.3049481; @doi:10.1007/s12650-010-0043-0].
+In the smallest acini we observed at postnatal day 4 acinar flows are mainly characterized by radial streamlines [@doi:10.1115/1.3049481; @doi:10.1007/s12650-010-0043-0].
-Massless particle deposition is governed by diffusion [@doi:10/cwkbbs].
+Diffusion governs massless particle deposition [@doi:10/cwkbbs].
 As the acini increase in size, convective transport becomes more and more dominant in the proximal regions of the acini.
 In larger acini, the proximal region shows much higher particle retention than the distal one, because in this region the larger air-flow induces a circular current, which facilitates alveolar particle deposition.
 The proximal regions may even be viewed analogously to a filter capturing the particles whereas the distal regions do not receive significant amounts [@doi:10.1038/srep14071; @doi:10.1115/1.4027328; @doi:10.1016/j.jbiomech.2008.12.022; @doi:10.1152/japplphysiol.90546.2008; @doi:10.1115/1.4007949; @doi:10.1073/pnas.1119339109].